hotwired/turbo-android/docs/ADVANCED-OPTIONS.md

     override fun onVisitCompleted(location: String, completedOffline: Boolean)
         super.onVisitCompleted(location, completedOffline)

-        val snippet = "console.log('hello world')"
+        val script = "console.log('hello world')"
         session.webView.evaluateJavascript(script, null)
     }
 ```

 Executing JavaScript directly is fine for simple tasks, but we've found we need something more comprehensive for our apps, which is why we created a new framework called Strada.
 This is a library in 3 parts (web, iOS, and Android) for integrating Turbo Native apps with their hosted web apps.
 This is separate and optional, but can dramatically improve the experience of your app.
-See the Strada repo for details (coming soon).
+See the Strada repo for details *(coming soon)*.